 Bioprocessing (fermentation or enzyme aided fermentation) of cereal raw materials has shown great potential to improve nutritional and technological properties of plant materials.
 However, impact of fermentation on the protein bioavailability and quality in bran has not been yet studied even though there are indications that enzyme aided fermentation could enhance both features.
 Fermentation is also potential mean to detoxify faba bean by significantly reducing content convicine, vicine and tannin and improving bioavailability of bean protein for food use.
 As protein degradation is also determining structure and flavour formation in most foods, bioprocessing has to be tuned to take into account both nutritional and technological functionality.
 Aim of the project is to develop novel protein enriched bran and faba bean ingredients, which have high potential to be used in several food categories.
 This will be obtained by developing tailored fermentation technology for matrix modification resulting in diminished anti-nutritional factors and upgraded nutritional and technological protein quality.
 The results will promote cultivation of faba beans in Europe, and valorise both bran and bean as protein sources for food and feed use.

-Coordinated by: University of Helsinki (FI)
+University of Helsinki (FI)

 VTT (FI); University of Bari (IT); Central Research Institute of Food and Feed Control (TR)